TextSynth Server

 kv_cache_size

 Optional integer (default = 0).
-The KV cache is stored in CPU memory and is only used by the chat endpoint to store the context of the conversation to accelerate the inference.
-It is disabled by default. kv_cache_size sets the maximum KV cache memory in bytes. kv_cache_max_count sets the maximum number of cached conversations.
+The KV cache is used by the chat endpoint to store the context of the conversation to accelerate the inference. kv_cache_size sets the maximum KV cache memory in bytes. kv_cache_max_count sets the maximum number of cached entries.

 models